 - Create a process for grouping tasks.
 You can group together tasks in whichever way seems most efficient to you.
 It may be by task type, priority, desired outcome, participants involved, etc. You may need to experiment with different methods to see which one is most efficient.

 - Label tasks for ease of grouping.
 If you use project management software, you can use a custom field or color code tasks to make them easy to batch.
 This will enable you to quickly identify what work to tackle in each time window in your calendar.

 - Have a consistent schedule.
 You’ll find you’re more efficient if you tackle the same batch of tasks at the same time each day.
 You may need to make exceptions due to last-minute meetings and other requirements, but try to be as consistent as possible.

 - Create a visual view of your time batching.
 It can be helpful for you and others to see how your workday and week are batched.
 Creating a calendar view of your weekly schedule and sharing it with your stakeholders can reduce interruptions and improve productivity.

 - Use a time tracking app.
 Even though you have time blocked out for one task or set of tasks, you may still be tempted to jump around to other work or distractions.
-By using a timer to track how long work takes you, you’ll feel more pressure to focus on the matter at hand.
+By using an employee project time tracking app to track how long work takes you, you’ll feel more pressure to focus on the matter at hand.

 - Reduce distractions.
 Whether it’s blocking social media sites, putting your phone on silent, or shutting your office door, any actions that help reduce distractions can help boost your productivity.